Skip to content

 Important characteristics of the current model:

-• plugins run in registration order
+• plugins run in priority order (descending); equal-priority plugins run in registration order

 • request hooks are awaited sequentially